Border Security and Immigration

 - ICE is also responsible for monitoring noncitizens it releases into the community during their immigration court proceedings, and has increasingly used its Alternatives to Detention program to do so.
 The program offers ICE options for monitoring people (e.g., GPS or home visits) to help ensure compliance with release requirements, such as appearing in court.
 ICE uses a $2.2 billion contract to administer this program, but it doesn't fully assess how the program is working or ensure that the contractor meets standards.

 - DHS’s U.S. Citizenship and Immigration Services (USCIS) processes millions of applications and petitions for immigration benefits each year from noncitizens who want to visit or live in the country, obtain work authorization, or become U.S. citizens.
 USCIS’s pending caseload has increased by 85% in recent years due to factors like policy changes, longer forms, staffing issues, and delays from COVID-19.
-Although USCIS has several plans to address this backlog, it has not implemented them or identified necessary resources.
+USCIS has not developed a long-term strategic workforce plan to help address workforce challenges and reduce its pending caseload.

 - The Department of Justice’s Executive Office for Immigration Review (EOIR) conducts immigration court removal proceedings.
-EOIR has a backlog of well over a million immigration cases, which means that some individuals wait years to have their cases heard.
+At the start of FY 2023, EOIR had a backlog of about 1.8 million pending cases, which means that some individuals have been waiting years to have their cases heard.
 Taking steps to improve its workforce planning would better position EOIR to address its staffing needs and the case backlog.